cmgoffena13/file-loader/README.md

 - **Write-Audit-Publish Pattern**:
   - Writes data into a staging table
   - Audits the staging data
-  - Publishes to target tables
+  - Publishes to target table
 - **Audit Framework**: Configurable audit queries to ensure data quality
 - **Retry Logic**: Automatic retry with exponential backoff for database operations to handle transient failures
 - **Error Isolation**: Errors in one file do not stop processing of other files - each file is processed independently with errors logged to `file_load_log` table and optional notification firing